GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - Answer: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]**

 1. Why is the TLS trust bit being removed?
-> **_LaChelle:** [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]_
+> **_LaChelle's Comment:** [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]_
-**Ken**
+**Ken added:**
-* **Require Fully-Qualified Domain Names (FQDNs):** _The TLS trust bit is removed due to new Microsoft Trust Store requirements.
-As a government CA, Microsoft intended to restrict COMMON TLS certificate validation to only FQDNs: *.us, *.mil, or *.fed.us.
-Some federal agency PKIs, certified under COMMON, issue TLS certificates to intranet websites without an FQDN.
-Under the new Microsoft requirements, these agencies need to reissue all non-compliant certificates so their users do not receive a warning in either Internet Explorer (IE)/Edge or Chrome._
+* **_Require Fully-Qualified Domain Names (FQDNs):** The U.S. Government is removing the COMMON TLS trust bit because of Microsoft's Trust Store requirements.
+Microsoft planned to restrict COMMON TLS certificate validation to only FQDNs: *.us, *.mil, or *.fed.us.
+Some federal agency PKIs that are certified by COMMON issue TLS certificates to intranet websites without an FQDN.
+Under Microsoft's new requirements, these agencies would need to reissue all "non-compliant" certificates so their users would not receive errors in Internet Explorer (IE)/Edge and Chrome._
-* **New Public Audit Requirement:** _COMMON and many federal agency PKIs follow a government audit standard.
-Under Microsoft's new requirements, all certified CAs under COMMON that issue TLS certificates are required to submit a WebTrust<!--Not always WebTrust--> audit while still maintaining their government audit per federal PKI policy._
+* **_New Public Audit Requirement:** The Federal PKI and other federal agency PKIs follow a government audit standard.
+Under Microsoft's new requirements, all CAs certified under COMMON that issue TLS certificates would be required to submit a WebTrust<!--Not always WebTrust, acc. to MS info.--> audit and still comply with audit requirements, per federal PKI policy._
-* **Public Document Disclosure** _All CAs certified under COMMON are required to publicly post a security incident post-mortem and Certificate Practice Statements that may contain sensitive government information._
+* **_Sensitive Information Disclosure** All CAs certified under COMMON would be required to publicly post a security incident post-mortem and Certificate Practice Statements that may contain sensitive government information._<!--Is this Controlled Unclassified Information (CUI)?-->
-* **Separate Issuing Certification Authority (CA)** _Any Federal PKI CA issuing TLS, Code Signing, or Email enabled certificates would have to establish a new CA for each type of certificate.
-This has the potential to double the size of the Federal PKI and increase operational cost of maintaining operations and compliance._
+* **_Requirement To Create New Issuing Certification Authorities (CAs)** Any Federal PKI CA that issues TLS, Code Signing, or Email-enabled certificates would have to establish a new CA for each type of certificate.
+This could potentially double the size of the Federal PKI and increase the cost of maintaining operations and compliance._
 2. How can I determine if my intranet sites will be impacted?
 > _If your intranet site is configured with COMMON, it is impacted.
 To determine if your intranet sites are configured with COMMON the recommended method is **input from LaChelle**._
 3. How can I determine if my agency users and equipment will be impacted?